 Choosing a variety to grow may be as simple as opening a seed catalog and picking the most interesting-looking one.
 And that's a great way to go!
 But if you have special conditions, here are a few suggestions for you:

 Clay soil: If you're trying to plant carrots in clay, you'll do best to choose shorter, thicker varieties.
 These are less likely to get deformed trying to fight their way through heavy soil.
 Consider round varieties, such as 'Chantenay Red Core,' 'Parisienne,' 'Tonda di Parigi,' and 'Touchon.'

 Growing in containers: If you are growing your carrot crop in containers, try any of the varieties listed in the section above (since they all form fairly short carrots and work well in most container sizes.)
 Of course, if you want to grow full-size carrots in a container, you can do that, too; just be sure that your container is at least a few inches deeper than the mature length of the carrot variety you want to grow.
 Also be sure that the container has plenty of drainage, so your carrots don't rot.

 How to Grow Organic Carrots

 Carrots are easy to grow and oh-so-satisfying in their healthful, colorful, crunchy way.
-I suggest planting more than you think you'll need.
-Trust me -- once you try a homegrown carrot, you'll never want to go back to cellophane wrapped carrots again!
+Plant more than you think you'll need.
+Once you try a homegrown carrot, you'll never want to go back to cellophane-wrapped carrots again!